Gokul-S-Kumar/Hospital_detection_from_aerial_images/README.md

 7. Split the train data into train and validation data and train the UNet model.
 8. Use the model weights to make predictions.

-Use the "requirements.txt" file to clone the environment in which the model eas developed.

 ## Repo contents
 - **input**: The address (and coordinates) CSV's from Google Maps API, the image files from Mapbox and the respective annotation XML files from CVAT.